nooskuyh/nooskuyh.github.io/_researchtopics/01_reusable.md

 ---
 layout: researchpage
 title: "Reusable Model Checking"
 intro: "Model checking usually takes very long time until a result is obtained.
 Even worse, model checking typically is quite a repetitive process, much like software development.
-It is this heavy repetition of similar search instances each of which is also very heavy, that makes model checking impractical.
-However, only little effort has been made to avoid such redundancies from the repetition.
-Hence our main goal is to devise a learning based technique that exploits frequent logical patterns within a group of similar model checking instances to accelerate the search."
+Our main goal is to devise a learning based technique that exploits frequent logical patterns within a group of similar model checking instances to accelerate the search."
 intro-temp: "This research aims at accelerating model checking by learning useful patterns from previous search instances"
 img-url: "reusable.png"
 date: 2024-10-01